1971

 On Main St.-version

-- Sweet Virginia III (MJ/KR) -Ian Stewart on piano, Bobby Keys on sax,
+- Sweet Virginia IV (MJ/KR) -STU on piano, Bobby Keys on sax,

-"friends" (incl.
-Gram Parsons) on backing vocals; Exile On Main St.-version
+"friends" (maybe incl.
+Gram Parsons) on backing vocals; Exile On Main

 - Torn And Frayed (MJ/KR) -Al Perkins on steel guitar, Jim Price on